-According to Roy Morgan Research, almost 10% of consumers bought something on lay-by in the first three months of 2012 – more than double those who used an interest-free deal in the same period.
+During the first three months of 2012, almost 10% of consumers bought something on lay-by, according to Roy Morgan Research – more than double the number who used an interest-free deal in the same period.

-But as long as you’re aware of the risks and conditions, lay-by can be great for Christmas shopping as it allows you to select your presents before popular gifts are snapped up and avoid the last-minute crowds.
+But as long as you're aware of the risks and conditions, lay-by can be great – especially for things like Christmas shopping, as it allows you to distribute the cost over a longer period, select your presents before popular gifts are snapped up, and avoid the last-minute crowds.

 Lay-by vs interest-free